 There are several walking paths in the botanic garden with information about all the different plants and animals tourists can spot there.
 Plants seem not quite interesting to me, but the animals were cool.
 I saw many fat goldfishes and a lazy otter, which was sunbathing on an island.

 Super-tree grove is a famous place and a part of the botanic garden.
-These trees are quite high and look like from science fiction movies.
+These trees are quite high and look like science fiction movies.
 There are some real plants growing on these trees, and some flowers can be observed only if you are high above the ground.
-Which is totally possible, because there is a walkway between these trees.
-It allows you to view the botanic garden from above, walk between the tree-tops and at the same time feel insignificant in comparison to other tall buildings on the horizon.
+This is totally possible because there is a walkway between these trees.
+It allows you to view the botanic garden from above, walk between the tree-tops, and at the same time feel insignificant in comparison to other tall buildings on the horizon.

-Marina Bay Sands is the tree high buildings that have a ship put on their top to make them stand out from all the other significant buildings in the center of Singapore.
+Marina Bay Sands is a tree-high building that has a ship put on its top to make them stand out from all the other significant buildings in the center of Singapore.
 There is a hotel inside and you can buy a ticket to go up to the top for the best view of the city.
-On the one side there is a wall of other tall and sleek buildings, and on the other side, these are the Singapore Flyer and sea with ships.
+On the one side, there is a wall of other tall and sleek buildings, and on the other side, these are the Singapore Flyer and the sea with ships.